-The Authority is defending a legal action raised in the Court of Session by the Forestry Partnership LLP in relation to claimed access rights through our Glenoglehead site for the unrestricted transportation of extracted timber from significant adjacent forestry plantation.
-The legal action may result in a contingent liability, depending on the outcome of the case.
+The Authority is defending a legal action raised in the Court of Session by the The Forestry Partnership 2008 LLP in relation to claimed access rights through our Glenoglehead site for the unrestricted transportation of extracted timber from significant adjacent forestry plantation.
+Depending on the outcome of the legal case, there may be a future liability for legal costs, which may be material.